Food waste becomes California's newest climate change target

 “This is the biggest change to trash since recycling started in the 1980s,” said Rachel Wagoner, director of the California Department of Resources Recycling and Recovery.

-She added that it “is the single easiest and fastest thing that every single person can do to effect climate change.”
+She added that it “is the single easiest and fastest thing that every single person can do to affect climate change.”

 The push by California reflects growing recognition about the role food waste plays in damaging the environment across the United States, where up to 40% of food is wasted, according to the U.S. Department of Agriculture.